ndretn/DBMS_project/README.md

 The aim of the project was the implementation of the BANKS (Browsing ANd Keyword Searching) algorithm originally described in the following paper:
 Bhalotia, G., Hulgeri, A., Nakhe, C., Chakrabarti, S., and Sudarshan, S. (2002).
 Keyword Searching and Browsing in Databases using BANKS.
 In Agrawal, R., Dittrich, K., and Ngu, A. H. H., editors, *Proc.
 18th International Conference on Data Engineering (ICDE 2002)*, pages 431-440.
 IEEE Computer Society, Los Alamitos, CA, USA.

-The paper describe a technique for keyword searching and browsing on databases using natural language query.
+The paper describes a technique for keyword searching and browsing on databases using natural language query.
 In particular it uses a graph based approach to represent the database and a backward expanding search to find the result of the query.

 This project is copyright of Andrea Tonon and it licensed under the BSD 3-Clause license, as also described in the file [license.txt](license.txt).